Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   ![Create new product](/Assets/Screenshots/PIM/Products/List/CreateNewProduct.png "[Create new product]")

-2. Select a attribute set in the *Select attribute set* drop-down list.
+2. Select a attribute set in the *Attribute set* drop-down list.
 All active attribute sets are displayed in the drop-down list.

 3. Enter a SKU for the product in the *SKU* field.